MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 # Resize a Cloud PC (preview)

 The **Resize** remote action lets you upgrade a Windows 365 Enterprise Cloud PC’s RAM, CPU, and storage size to meet the user’s needs.
-Resizing is important for users that need:
+It also allows you to downgrade the RAM and CPU of a Cloud PC.
+Resizing allows adming the flexibility of upgrading/downgraging without the need to having to provision Cloud PCs from scratch.
+Resizing also allows admins the flexibility to:

-- More powerful Cloud PCs to run CPU intensive applications.
+- Increase the RAM and vCPU cores when a user requires CPU intensive applications.
-- More disk space for file storing.
+- Increase the disk space for file storing.
+- Decrease the RAM and vCPU cores when a user does not require to run CPU intensive applications.
+- Resizing does not allow downsizing of disk space

 ## Requirements